Point Cloud Surface Parametrization with HAND and LEG: Hausdorff Approximation from Node-wise Distances and Localized Energy for Geometry: Applications

 In creating the 2D triangular meshes on the parameter domains, we tried two methods: one was to create a uniform mesh, and the other was to create a mesh with edge lengths are depending on the values of $\lambda_{inv}$ networks.
 More specifically, for the latter method, the edge lengths were approximately proportional to $1/\sqrt{\lambda_{inv}}$.
 The idea is that the value represents the scaling of Euclidean distance between the original point cloud and its mapping, thereby creating a triangular mesh with more uniform sizes of triangular faces.

 The surface of human face in Figure \ref{fig: fixedBdy sophie} and car in Figure \ref{fig: fixedBdy car} are reconstructed with the two described methods.
 The reconstruction results are shown in Figures \ref{fig: sophie surf recon} and \ref{fig: car surf recon}.
-Close-ups of the noses, and a back view of the car surfaces are displayed.
-The size of the triangular faces on the mesh, depending on values of $\lambda_{inv}$, can be observed to be more uniform.
+In Figure \ref{fig: sophie surf recon}, the reconstructed human faces are shown with the close-ups of the noses.
+The closes-ups of the noses suggesting that the $\lambda_{inv}$-depending mesh appears to be more uniform.
+In Figure \ref{fig: car surf recon}, the reconstructed surface of the car point cloud are shown from side and back.
+Close-ups also show that in regions that are generally smooth, the upper mesh has unnecessarily dense triangular faces, due to the scaling of mapping, while the lower mesh has a more uniform distribution.